 My Visit to Humayun’s Tomb Delhi

-I got the entry ticket which costed me 30 INR.
-For DSLR video recording, you need to pay extra 25 INR.
+I got the entry ticket which cost me 30 INR.
+For DSLR video recording, you need to pay an extra 25 INR.
 Phone recording or recording with a small Point & Shoot or compact camera is free.
-I carry compact camera so I saved the extra fee.
+I carry a compact camera so I saved the extra fee.

 History of Humayun’s Tomb Delhi

 The tomb was designed by Mirak Mirza Ghiyas.
-He was brought here from Herat (third largest city of Afghanistan).
+He was brought here from Herat (the third-largest city of Afghanistan).
 He was a fine designer who had designed many buildings in his city, also in Bukhara.
 The tomb is designed in Persian architecture style.
 Unfortunately, he died and couldn’t complete the work.
 So, his son Sayyed Muhammad ibn Mirak Ghiyathuddin took over the work and finished it in 1571.
-The tomb was surrounded by Charbagh, four square gardens, which were spread in more than 12 hectares.
+The tomb was surrounded by Charbagh, four-square gardens, which were spread in more than 12 hectares.
 But it got reduced in later years.
 Agra was made the capital of India in 1556 and the whole attention was focused on Agra leaving Delhi.
-By the time it was 18th century, people started to reside around the tomb and the lush green gardens turned into vegetable gardens of the people living there.
-When Bahadur Shah Zafar was caught in the 1857 Indian Rebellion, along with the premises, the British complete captured Delhi.
-After that the Mughal gardens were then made into English gardens.
-But later on in 20th Century, Lord Curzon, the then Viceroy of India, ordered to restore the gardens in the same Mughal design during a restoration project.
+By the time it was the 18th century, people started to reside around the tomb and the lush green gardens turned into vegetable gardens of the people living there.
+When Bahadur Shah Zafar was caught in the 1857 Indian Rebellion, along with the premises, the British completely captured Delhi.
+After that, the Mughal gardens were then made into English gardens.
+But later on in the 20th Century, Lord Curzon, the then Viceroy of India, ordered to restore the gardens in the same Mughal design during a restoration project.

-India experienced the Persian and Central Asian style of architecture and design during Mughal and Turkish regime.
-This started with Turkish Slave Dynasty.
+India experienced the Persian and Central Asian styles of architecture and design during Mughal and Turkish regimes.
+This started with the Turkish Slave Dynasty.
 Qutub Minar was built during their regime.
-If we look at the monuments built during the Mughal Dynasty in Delhi Sultanate period, we will find a combination of white marble and red sandstone.
-Humayun’s Tomb Delhi is believed to be the inspiration behind the world famous mesmerizingly beautiful Taj Mahal.
+If we look at the monuments built during the Mughal Dynasty in the Delhi Sultanate period, we will find a combination of white marble and red sandstone.
+Humayun’s Tomb Delhi is believed to be the inspiration behind the world-famous mesmerizingly beautiful Taj Mahal.

-The tomb hits 47 metres in height and has a width of 91 metres.
-This was the first building in India which used Persian double dome on a high neck drum which has a measurement of 42.5 metres.
-The same is topped by 6 metres high brass finial ending in a crescent.
+The tomb hits 47 meters in height and has a width of 91 meters.
+This was the first building in India that used a Persian double dome on a high neck drum which has a measurement of 42.5 meters.
+The same is topped by 6 meters high brass finial ending in a crescent.
 This is very commonly seen in Timurid tombs.